smithclay/lambdium/README.md

 **Lambdium allows you to run a Selenium Webdriver script written in Javascript inside of an AWS Lambda function bundled with [Headless Chromium](https://developers.google.com/web/updates/2017/04/headless-chrome).**

-*This project is on the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com), allowing you to install it in your AWS account with one click.
-Install in your AWS account [here](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:156280089524:applications~lambdium).* Quickstart instructions are in the [`README-SAR.md` file](https://github.com/smithclay/lambdium/blob/master/README-SAR.md).

-lambdium lets you run Selenium Webdriver scripts _written in JavaScript_ using a full version of Google Chrome on AWS Lambda.
 You can use this AWS Lambda function to:

 * Run many concurrent selenium scripts at the same time without worrying about the infrastructure
-* Configure Cloudwatch Events to run script(s) on a schedule
+* Configure Cloudwatch events to run script(s) on a schedule
-* Integrate tests into any event-driven workflows (like CodeDeploy checks, webhooks, or uploads to an S3 bucket)
+* Integrate selenium tests running in Chrome into different event-driven workflows (like CodeDeploy checks, webhooks, or uploads to an S3 bucket)

 Since this Lambda function is written using node.js, you can run almost any script written for [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).
 Example scripts can be found in the `examples` directory.